Gender

 Our Plans to close the Gap

-Over the past eight years, we’ve seen steady growth in the number of women joining our business.
-That’s a step in the right direction—but we know it’s only part of the journey.
+Over the past nine years, we’ve seen steady growth in the number of women joining our business.
+That’s an important step in the right direction—but we know it’s only part of the journey.